Make your knowledge count

 Click here to see the entire list of birds found in the greater Sydney area (ie Cumberland County).
 How many of them have you seen?

-The next five most commonly reported were Pied Currawong, Welcome Swallow, Laughing Kookaburra, Sulphur-crested Cockatoo and Red Wattlebird.
+The next five most commonly reported were Welcome Swallow, Pied Currawong, Magpie-lark, Grey Butcherbird and Laughing Kookaburra, relegating the Sulphur-crested Cockatoo to 11th position.